Toledot Yeshu: Huldreich version, 1705

-Summary of Huldreich version
+Summary of the Huldreich version

-During the reign of Herod the Great, a woman of the Tribe of Benjamin named Miriam, sister of Simeon of Jerusalem, was married to a man named Pappos ben Yehuda.
-A man named Joseph Pandera lusted after Miriam, and after accosting her, took her from Jerusalem to Bethlehem and impregnated her.
-Several years passed, during which Miriam gave birth to a child named Yeshua and several more sons and daughters.
+During the reign of Herod the Great, a woman of the Tribe of Benjamin named Miriam, sister of Simeon son of Clopas, was married to a man named Pappos ben Yehuda, who kept her confined at home.
+A handsome man named Joseph Pandera helps Miriam escape, and they flee together from Jerusalem to Bethlehem where they are unrecognized.
+Several years passed, during which Miriam gave birth to Joseph's child named Yeshua and several more sons and daughters.
 After Pappos is informed by a traveler that his wife Miriam is alive and cohabiting with another man, he goes before Herod and complains.
 Herod is outraged at the incident and orders the execution of Pandera and his children, who then flee to Egypt.
+When they aren't found, Herod orders all the infants in Bethlehem be massacred.

-After some time, a famine in Egypt forces Pandera and his family to return to Israel.
+After some time, a famine in Egypt forces Pandera and his family to return to Canaan.
 Pandera and Miriam move to Nazareth and change their names, while Yeshua comes of age and travels to Jerusalem to study under Rabbi Joshua ben Perachiah.
 During this time, he begins learning the secrets of Merkabah mysticism and the name of God.
-While playing near the Temple Mount, Yeshua becomes injured and removes his head covering.
-As such a thing was considered disrespectful, the Rabbis investigate Yeshua, and after traveling to Nazareth and learning from Miriam that he is a bastard, they expel him from the Temple after pronouncing a curse of damnatio memoriae over him.
+When a ball is lost while playing near the Temple Mount, Yeshua cries and removes his head covering, which was against rabbinic law.
+When challenged, Yeshu negates rabbinic authority.
+The rabbis then investigate Yeshua, and after traveling to Nazareth and learning from Miriam that he is a mamzer, they shave his hair and wash it to prevent regrowth as a mark of his illegitimacy.
 After learning the truth of his origins from his mother, Yeshua murders Pandera in a rage and flees to the Galilee.

-Dejected, Yeshua adopts the name "Yeshu" to reflect the rabbis' curse over him, and begins preaching a heretical interpretation of the Torah.
-Over time he acquires five disciples: Simon, Mattai, Eliakim, Mordecai, and Jonathan, whose names he also changes to Simon Peter, Matthew, Luke, Mark, and John.
-Using the name of God, Yeshu performed several miracles, attracting many followers whom he would then baptize to bring into the fold.
+When Yeshua saw that the Jews were ostracizing and cursing him, he began preaching a heretical interpretation of the Torah.
+Over time he acquires five disciples: Simon, Mattai, Eliakim, Mordecai, and Todah, whose names he changes to Simon Peter, Matthew, Luke, Mark, and Paul.
+Using the name of God, Yeshu performed several miracles, attracting many followers, including Yohanan whom he renamed John, whose heads Jesus would then shave and wash to bring into the fold.

 Learning that the son of Pandera still lived, Herod orders Yeshu's arrest.
 While he and most of his disciples are able to escape, Herod's men capture John and behead him.
 Now claiming to be the son of God and God incarnate, Yeshu extolls his followers to perform graver blasphemies.
-Three rabbis, led by one Judah ben Zechariah, petition Herod for permission to try Yeshu for violating the Law of Moses, and the king acquiesces.
-Judah then goes undercover and ingratiates himself to Yeshu, making him believe that he is a loyal follower.
+The rabbis petition Herod for permission to try Yeshu for violating the Law of Moses, and the king acquiesces.
+The chief general, Judah ben Zechariah, then goes undercover and ingratiates himself to Yeshu, making him believe that he is a loyal follower.
 Whilst lodging among the people of Ai, Yeshu takes a wife.